Devolved-AI/Argochain/CODE_OF_CONDUCT.md

 ---------------------------

-If you experience or witness any incidents that violate this Code of Conduct, please report them to [reporting contact information].
+If you experience or witness any incidents that violate this Code of Conduct, please report them to christian@devolvedai.com.
 We'll handle all reports promptly and fairly.

 Thanks for being part of the Argochain community!
 Let's work together